 Genre Savvy: Ripley picks up on the Mega Corp.'s intentions for the Xenomorphs rather quickly and actually takes charge of the military operation in Aliens as well as organizing the prison in 3 to defeat the creatures.

-Guile Heroine: Ridley fights using her brain... and whatever weapons she can get her hands on.
+Guile Heroine: Ripley fights using her brain... and whatever weapons she can get her hands on.